 After users accept the calendar invitation via Mixmax, it pops up a signup modal, with a firm reminder that it is free, as well as copy that communicates Mixmax's value.

-3. Voxox (first-time user → committed user) #
+3. Voxox (first-time user â committed user)

-Voxox built their product onboarding tour (shown above) using Chameleon.
+Voxox built their product onboarding tour (shown here) using Chameleon.
 The new UX resulted in a 20% boost to user activation, after seeing sharp drop-offs previously; they also achieved a 50% reduction in customer churn.

-4. Zendesk (first-time user → committed user) #
+4. Zendesk (first-time user â committed user)

-This is where an onboarding checklist comes in handy, through which you can introduce key features and reduce time to value for new customers, just like how Zendesk has done below.
+This is where an onboarding checklist comes in handy, through which you can introduce key features and reduce time to value for new customers.
+For this reason, weâre featuring Zendesk as one of the best SaaS onboarding examples to learn from.

 Zendesk's onboarding checklist gives new users a shortcut to follow and makes onboarding less confusing.